Surface Transportation Board

 The decisions and policies of the STB establish the guidelines and parameters for railroad actions that are acceptable under the law.
 Every day, individual captive rail customers and their railroad carriers “negotiate” the rates and terms of movements guided by the decisions of the Board.

 Board members are appointed by the President and confirmed by the U.S. Senate, each with a five-year term of office and a one-year holdover period.
 Although there are five seats on the Board, the Chairman is Ann D. Begeman.
 The Vice Chairman is Member Deb Miller who is serving in her one-year holdover year considering her first term expired December 31, 2018.
+The Senate Commerce, Science and Transportation Committee approved, by voice vote, on August 1, a Democratic nominee to serve as Member of the STB: Martin Oberman.
+This nomination is to complete the term expiring December 31 vacated by former STB Vice Chairman Dan Elliott in September 207 and for a new five-year term beginning January 1, 2019.
 The Senate Commerce, Science and Transportation Committee approved, by voice vote, on April 25, two Republican nominees to serve as Members on the STB: Patrick Fuchs and Michelle Schultz.
 Not known when Senate floor consideration will occur.
-The remaining slot, a Democratic seat, remains vacant.

 STB’s Public Assistance and Other Resources